tavaresrodrigo/StackOverflow/README.md

 ```
 ### Running the code

-As you might have noticed, the [programmer](https://blog.rapid7.com/2019/02/19/stack-based-buffer-overflow-attacks-what-you-need-to-know/)[1] had configured a **SIGINT** in the code that allows us to use the debugger[2] to dive deep in the stack frames and confirm what is happening at the memory level, let's run the program and pass "aaaaaaaaaaaaaaaa" 16xa which will dump 4 frames in the stack as we can see below:
+The [programmer](https://blog.rapid7.com/2019/02/19/stack-based-buffer-overflow-attacks-what-you-need-to-know/)[1] had configured a **SIGINT** in the code that allows us to use the debugger[2] to dive deep in the stack frames and confirm what is happening at the memory level, let's run the program and pass "aaaaaaaa" 8xa which will dump 2 frames in the stack as we can see below:

 ```bash
 (gdb) run